ubyssey/dispatch/README.md

 **CSS** is written in [Sass][] with [Compass][].
 To compile the CSS, navigate to `dispatch/themes/ubyssey/static/css` and run `compass compile`.
 Or, run `compass watch` to update as you edit files.

 **Javascript/JSX** is managed with [Gulp][].
 To compile, navigate to `dispatch/themes/ubyssey/static/js` and run `gulp article` (if you're using a virtualenv, make sure it's activated for this).
-To install, first install NPM if necessary, then run `npm install` in that directory.
+To setup Gulp, first install NPM if necessary, then run `npm install` in that directory.

 [Sass]: http://sass-lang.com
 [Compass]: http://compass-style.org